MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 Yesterday we spent a lot of time making plots in R using the ggplot2 package.
 Visualizing data using plots is a very powerful skill in R, but what if we would like to work with only a subset of our data?
 Or clean up messy data, calculate summary statistics, create a new variable, or join two datasets together?
 There are several different methods for doing this in R, and we will touch on a few today using functions the `dplyr` package.

 First, we will create a new RScript file for our work.
 Open RStudio.
 Choose "File" \> "New File" \> "RScript".
-We will save this file as `un_data_analysis.R`
+We will save this file as `data_analysis.R`

 ### Loading in the data

-We will start by importing the complete gapminder dataset that we used yesterday into our fresh new R session.
-Yesterday we did this using a "point-and-click" commands.
-Today let's type them into the console ourselves: `gapminder_data <- read_csv("data/gapminder_data.csv")`
+We will start by importing the complete sample dataset that we used yesterday into our fresh new R session.
+Today let's type them into the console ourselves: `sample_data <- read_csv("data/sample_data.csv")`

 > ## Exercise
 >